Valentinaga1/holbertonschool-low_level_programming/README.md

 LEARNING C:

 0x00-hello_world learning objectives:
-- Why C programming is awesome (don’t forget to tweet today, with the hashtag #cisfun :)).
-- Who invented C.
-- Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds.
 - What happens when you type gcc main.c.
 - What is an entry point.
 - What is main.